devlooppear/NodeJSAPI/README.md

 ## Get Started

 1. Copy .env.example:

     ```
     cp .env.example .env
     ```
 2. Install the dependencies:

     ```
     npm install
     ```
 3. up docker environment:

     ```
     docker compose up
     ```

+- This script automatically runs the environment for production.
+For development, simply use:

+    ```
+    npm run dev
+    ```

+- You also will need uncomment the `docker-compose.yml`

 Now that everything is set up, you can access the API at `http://localhost:3000/api/`.

+## Auth

+To can access this routes you will need create a user and after take your token in personal_access_token.
+It use Jwt to auth.

 ## Migrations